 - Item # 17 Upper Valve Guide

-Special attention should be paid to the oil flood stuffing box (Figure 9) which has to withstand the full pump pressure.
+Special attention should be paid to the oil flood stuffing box (Figure 9) to withstand the full pump pressure.
 The stuffing box is cooled and lubricated by an independent lubricating system.

-A closed cooling system is used to protect the pistons of the single-acting pump from overheating (see Figure 10).
-The cooling liquid is usually a mixture of oil and potable water and is circulated by a small pump.
-If the pistons were not cooled the sleeves would become hot and overheat within a few minutes.
+A closed cooling system protects the pistons of the single-acting pump from overheating (see Figure 10).
+The cooling liquid is usually a mixture of oil and potable water circulated by a small pump.
+If the pistons were not cooled, the sleeves would become hot and overheat within a few minutes.
 The cylinder surface must also be lubricated.

 The splash baffle on the extension rod prevents the cooling water from being carried to the pump crank-case by the extension rod.

 Piston and Liner

 Liners of high-pressure mud pumps are always locked in place by metal-to-metal contact.
 A special liner lock nut is used in triplex pumps.
 Duplex pumps are provided with a dual cage metal-to-metal liner retention system (Figure 11).

-The latter arrangement holds the liner metal-to-metal against a shoulder in the housing by means of set screws), which are tightened against a liner cage.
-The liner packing is adjusted separately with set screws on a liner packing cage.
+The latter arrangement holds the liner metal-to-metal against a shoulder in the housing utilizing set screws), which are tightened against a liner cage.
+The liner packing is adjusted separately with set screws on the cage.
 Some types of pumps have special tell-tale holes (a small hole connecting the liner packing spacer ring area to the atmosphere) to check the proper functioning of the packing.
-If fluid drips out of these holes the liner packing has to be tightened.
+If fluid drips out of these holes, the liner packing has to be tightened.
 These holes should never be plugged off to stop the “leaking”!

-Liner wear is worst in the middle of the stroke as a result of the piston velocity being highest at that point.
+Liner wear is worst in the middle of the stroke because the piston velocity being highest at that point.

 The maximum allowable liner wear depends on the pressure the pump has to overcome (see Table 1).

 Figure 13 shows the pistons of a double-acting and a single-acting pump.
-Note that the piston bodies have been provided with a special tell-tale wear groove to provide a means for judging the piston wear.
+Note that the piston bodies have been provided with a special tell-tale wear groove to judge the piston wear.